pypa/setuptools/README.txt

 Installation Instructions
 -------------------------

-Distribute comes in two flavors: in eggs or as a source distribution.
-Archives are available at the PyPI page.
+Distribute is only released as a source distribution.

 It can be installed using easy_install or pip, with the source tarball, with the eggs distribution, or using the ``distribute_setup.py`` script provided online.